 Three top tips for tackling construction employers' video interviews

-Graduate employers are increasingly using video for the first interview stage of their recruitment: the Institute of Student Employers found that in 2017 53% of employers used video interviewing, up from 6% in 2012.
+A large number of graduate employers are using video for the first interview stage of their recruitment: the Institute of Student Employers found that in 2018 49% of employers used video interviewing.
 And employers in the construction industry are following this trend, too.
-Wates, Balfour Beatty and Network Rail are among those that have switched to video interviews for their graduate vacancies.
+Wates, Barratt, Balfour Beatty and Network Rail are among those that have switched to video interviews for their graduate vacancies.

 This is actually good for your chances of getting an interview.
 ‘Video allows the employers to interview more candidates than they would be able to via the phone or face to face, while also keeping the process standardised for all,’ says Samena Choudhury, early careers recruiter at Wates.

 So what should you expect and how can you be successful?
 We spoke to Samena to find out.

 The format of a video interview for built environment employers

 Each employer’s set-up will vary, but in most cases it will not be a ‘live’ conversation with an interviewer.
 According to Samena, with Wates: ‘Upon starting the video interview there is a pre-recorded introduction from an early careers manager to provide an overview of our programme, tips and clear instructions for the upcoming interview.
 Abi Cooke, a group project manager and former trainee at Wates, then asks a series of questions.
 Candidates record their answers in the allocated timeframe and upload them.’

 Previous candidates have reported a similar experience during interviews for Balfour Beatty and Network Rail, too.
 A past video interview candidate at Balfour Beatty reported being asked four questions and having an unlimited time in which to consider the questions.

 Samena sees this as one of the main advantages of video interviews.
 ‘The gap between the question and recording allows the individual time to consider their response, making sure they are saying what they mean and giving the best answer to the question,’ she says.

 What your video interviewers will be assessing